nus-cs2103-AY2021S1/ip/docs/README.md

 ### 7. `Find` a task by `date`
 **Command**: `find_by_date <date>` <br/>
 **Note:** <br/>
-Date has to be in the format: dd/mm/yyyy <br/>
+* Date has to be in the format: dd/mm/yyyy <br/>
+* dd is day, mm is month, yyyy is year.
+* No other date format is allowed except for the one mentioned above. <br/>

 **Function**: Finds and displays all tasks matching the search date. <br/>
 **Example of usage**:
 ```